wazerstar/ReservedCpuSets/README.md

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/amitxv)

-This is an extension of the [WindowsIoT CSP Soft Real-Time Performance](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device#use-mdm-bridge-wmi-provider-to-configure-the-windowsiot-csp) configuration and assumes you have read the documentation. ``SetRTCores`` essentially prevents interrupts and tasks from being scheduled on reserved cores so that you can isolate real-time applications from user and kernel-level disturbances.
+This is an extension of the [WindowsIoT CSP Soft Real-Time Performance](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device#use-mdm-bridge-wmi-provider-to-configure-the-windowsiot-csp) configuration and assumes you have read the documentation. ``SetRTCores`` essentially prevents interrupts and tasks from being scheduled on reserved cores so that you can isolate real-time applications from user and kernel-level disturbances by configuring affinity policies.

+> [!IMPORTANT]
+> Unexpected behavior occurs when a process affinity is set to reserved and unreserved CPUs.
+Ensure to set the affinity to either reserved or unreserved CPUs, not a combination of both.
+See [#2](https://github.com/amitxv/ReservedCpuSets/issues/2#issuecomment-1805837921) for more information.

 ## Usage